Preconception Health in Minnesota Grant Projects

-The Minnesota Department of Health is seeking proposals from organizations to improve preconception health and care for non-pregnant, reproductive age women and their partners in Minnesota, through support of evidence-based preconception health practices and programs that prevent and/or reduce the risk for birth defects.
-A priority audience for this grant is women experiencing racial and ethnic disparities in health status.
+The Preconception Health (PCH) Grant Projects began in 2012.
+The goal of the preconception health grant program is to improve preconception health and care for non-pregnant, reproductive age women and their partners in Minnesota, through support of evidence-based preconception health practices and programs that prevent and/or reduce the risk for birth defects.
+A priority audience for this grant is women of reproductive age experiencing racial and ethnic disparities in health status.

 The new Request For Proposal, National Diabetes Prevention Program - Preconception Health for Women, has been posted.
 Applications are due by Monday, March 27th, 2017.
 If you plan to apply, please email firstname.lastname@example.org.

 - Sample Grant Agreement for CHB's (PDF)